 The Spanish Health Insurance Card is obtained when a person decides that Spain is to be their normal place of residence which means that the Spanish authorities will inform authorities in their country of origin about this.

-However, if you are a Spanish resident with a private health insurance card and you want to use the Spanish public health system, you must be included in it as beneficiary of aforesaid system.
-This means that as an EU citizen you must first prove that:
+However, if you are a Spanish resident with a private health insurance card and you want to use the Spanish public health system, you must be included in it as a beneficiary of aforesaid system.
+This means that as an EU citizen you must prove one of the following:

-- or you are dependent on someone who is covered under the Spanish system.
+- you are dependent on someone who is covered under the Spanish system.

-- or, you are registered on the municipal census but do not have enough economic resources.
+- you are registered on the municipal census but do not have enough economic resources.

-If none of these aforesaid cases apply, you cannot benefit from the system.
+If none of these cases apply, you cannot benefit from the system.